tpbnick/docs/docs/py-functions.md

 describe_pet('hamster', 'harry')
 ```
 The definition shows that this function needs a type of animal and the animal's name (line 1).
 When we call `describe_pet()`, we need to provide an animal type and a name, in that order.
-For example, in the function call, the argument `'hamster'` is assigned to the parameter `animal_type` and the argument `'harry'` is assigned to the parameter `pet_name` (line 6).
+For example, in the function call, the argument `#!py 'hamster'` is assigned to the parameter `animal_type` and the argument `#!py 'harry'` is assigned to the parameter `pet_name` (line 6).
 In the function body, these two parameters are used to display information about the pet being described.

 The output describes a hamster named Harry:
 ```